MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003Syllabus.md

 * Able to design a statistically powerful study
 * Able to define, build, and run an appropriate model for a dataset, using R Statistical Software
 * Understand regression-type analysis ranging from simple (single linear regression) to complex (generalized linear mixed effects models) and how to apply them
-* Understand and be able to use model selection approaches to identify the
+* Understand and be able to use model selection approaches
 * Use power analysis to determine the size of study needed
-* Understand the difference between Bayesian and frequentist methods, and when each might be used
 * Be able to apply the technique of meta-analysis to measure weight of evidence on a given topic

 We will focus extensively on regression-type models due to their ubiquity in the life sciences, and their ability to be applied to many relevant situations within fisheries.